cguccione/Language_Identification_Project/README.md

 Files to Create:
-1.Need to download all the training data and create appropriate files named after that language 2.Need to download the  test file containing the mystery language
+1.Need to download all the training data and create appropriate files named after that language 2.Need to download the  test file containing the mystery language 3.Create a data_freq.cpp file for the class
+4.Create a maine.cpp file for the rest of the code

 Main() Structure for Milestone 1:
 1.Apply both error catching functions: ERROR_CATCHING and ERROR_CATCHING2